plays in the south island surf zone

 - Diet

 - Carnivorous.
 Feeds on small fish, squid, and crustaceans.
-Hunts in shallow coastal waters, using echolocation to locate prey.
-Prefers murky, nutrient-rich waters near river mouths and harbour entrances.
+Hunts in shallow coastal waters using echolocation to locate prey in murky conditions.

 - Habitat

-- Shallow coastal waters, rarely venturing more than a few nautical miles from shore.
-Surf-zone specialists of the South Island, most frequently seen playing in the murky, nutrient-rich waters near river mouths and harbour entrances.
+- Shallow coastal waters.
+Rarely venturing more than few nautical miles from shore.
+Surf-zone specialists of South Island.
+Most frequently seen in murky, nutrient-rich waters near river mouths and harbour entrances.

 - Range

-- Found only in the shallow coastal waters of the South Island, particularly around Banks Peninsula, the Kaikoura coast, and Fiordland.
-Most common in murky, nutrient-rich waters near river mouths and harbour entrances.
+- Found only in shallow coastal waters of South Island.
+Particularly around Banks Peninsula, Kaikoura coast, and Fiordland.
+Common in murky waters near river mouths.

 - Endemism